 - In Zendesk Explore, click the query () icon.

 - Now, create a Standard calculated metric to show when tickets move from one group to another.
-Click Calculations (), and then Standard calculated metric.
+From the Calculations () menu, click Standard calculated metric.

-- Copy the formula below and paste it into the metric editor.
+- On the Standard calculated metric page, enter or paste the formula below into the Formula field.
 Add a title for the metric like Ticket assigns from Support to Sales.

 Replace the IDs in the formula with the group IDs of the two groups you want to report about.
 To get the group IDs of your groups, make a GET request to subdomain.zendesk.com/api/v2/groups.json.
 Check out our documentation here for more information.
 In the example below, the first group ID would be for 'Support' as the previous group and the second group ID would be for 'Sales' as the new group the ticket is assigned to.